Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Corsair SCIMITAR ELITE WIRELESS

 The Corsair SCIMITAR ELITE WIRELESS and the SteelSeries Aerox 9 Wireless are both MMO gaming mice with 12-button side panels that perform similarly.
-The Corsair supports a higher native polling rate of 2000Hz and has a 12-button side panel that you can adjust back and forth.
-The SteelSeries is much lighter than the Corsair but has significantly higher click and sensor latency.
+The Corsair has a 12-button side panel that you can adjust back and forth while the SteelSeries has a static side panel.
+That said, the SteelSeries is also much lighter than the Corsair but has significantly higher click and sensor latency.

 Test Results